A Kokomi Guide Written by xf3#3123

 Other Teams / Interesting Ideas

-The teams listed in this section are either ideas that have been popping up as theorycrafters continue to play around with Kokomi, or are teams oriented away from the general recommended/meta teams.
+Teams listed here are either ideas popping up as theorycrafters continue to play with Kokomi, or are teams oriented away from the general recommended/meta teams.
 Note: Just because they aren’t “meta” doesn’t mean you can’t play them or that they are “bad.”
-These teams just can’t be recommended to all players to reliably get consistent or general success using Kokomi.
+These teams just can’t be reliably recommended to all players to get consistent or general success with Kokomi.

 On Field Pyro Carry Vape Enabler and Other Notes: